-Sheriff officers work on behalf of companies, government departments and individual creditors to enforce court orders relating to debt.
+Sheriff officers work on behalf of companies, government departments and individual creditors to enforce court orders relating to unpaid debt.
 This may be unsecured debt such as Council Tax arrears or tax payments.
-Also known as bailiffs, they operate on an employed and self-employed basis.
+Sheriff Officers are also known as bailiffs and they operate on an employed and self-employed basis.

 The powers of sheriff officers are limited in so much as they can only enforce an existing order from the court.
 Creditors are entitled to instruct sheriff officers to take action only when they have made several attempts to collect their debt.